Choro - Brazilian Folklore

 Listen to another example: the piece Odeon by the aforementioned pianist Ernesto Nazareth.

-Similar rhythms are encountered again, this time in combination with chord fingerings.
+A lot of sixteenth note rhythms are encountered again, this time in combination with a very active harmonic progression.
 The last line of this example, in particular, is typical of a choro-style chord accompaniment.

 The many inversions in the chord accompaniment are also striking.
 The harmonies themselves still only represent the basic functions and three other chords, the intermediate dominants E7, C7 and the borrowed chord D7.